Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Walking Tours of Toulouse

-One of the best ways to truly connect with Toulouse’s layered history—from its Roman roots to its rose-brick Renaissance glory—is on a walking tour.
-The city is compact, pedestrian-friendly, and full of stories waiting to be discovered around every corner.
+One of the best ways to truly connect with the history of Toulouse — from its Roman origins to its Renaissance splendor in pink brick — is on a walking tour.
+The city is compact, perfect for pedestrians, and every corner hides a story.

 Walking Tour with a Local Guide (Private & Personalized)